 One of the benefits of having a pet is boosting up your physical health.
 A Harvard Health Publishing study found that dog parents specifically are 54% more likely to get the recommended amount of physical exercise than non-pet parents.
 This is a result of all the activities that come with caring for a dog and spending time with them.

 In fact, dog parents who have already experienced a heart-related problem in the past benefit from a higher percentage.
-Having a dog reduces the risk of dying from cardiovascular disease by 31% in dog parents.
+Having a dog reduces the risk of death from cardiovascular disease by 31% in dog parents.

 Mental Health Benefits